 Dining During Disneyland's Reopening Period

-You can expect a more limited selection of restaurants at Disneyland than normal, with limited hours, as well as more limited menus.
+Most restaurants are open but some have more limited hours and meals, as well as more limited menus.
 However, more and more options are opening all the time.
-Multiple cast members at restaurants say that full menus should return in September.
 You can find the complete list of open and closed restaurants in our post on what will be open when Disneyland reopens.
+Another hopful post is where to find breakfast at Disneyland.

-Menus are modified and more limited than usual, but more normal menus are expected to return in September.
-Definitely look up the menus ahead of time online or through the Disneyland app.
+You can look up the menus ahead of time online or through the Disneyland app.
 You’ll see an expanded number of Mobile Order locations to help you limit contact and maximize time.
-We also saw a lot more walk-up availability returning and some of the Mobile Ordering options being removed as some restaurants return to walk-up-only ordering (such as Tropical Hideaway and Plaza Inn).
+We have seen a lot more walk-up availability returning and some of the Mobile Ordering options being removed as some restaurants return to walk-up-only ordering (such as Tropical Hideaway and Plaza Inn).
 So you have options.

 Here are a few highlights, plus items that are not usually in those locations (so you can spot some favorites that may be found in new spots), as well as things you need to know:

-- New Mobile Dine Walk-Up List for table-service restaurants are available in the Disneyland app.
+- New Mobile Dine Walk-Up List for table-service restaurants are available in the Disneyland app (you must be near the restaurant).

 - New Mobile Check-In is now in place at table-service restaurants.

-- New Mobile Order locations in place, such as French Market, Little Red Wagon and Plaza Inn.
+- New Mobile Order locations in place, such as French Market and Little Red Wagon.

 - You can now mobile order treats from the candy shops!